apache/daffodil-vscode/README.md

 This product includes the [logback](https://github.com/qos-ch/logback) library, which is available under the Eclipse Public License v1.0.

 This product includes the [Java Debug Server for Visual Studio Code](https://github.com/microsoft/java-debug) library, which is available under the Eclipse Public License v1.0.

+This product includes the [Xml Schema Object Model](https://github.com/kohsuke/xsom) library, which is licensed under the Common Development and Distribution License Version 1.1.